Vani0503/Agentic-System-Design-with-memory-confidence-scores/README.md

    - Check tool descriptions — did agent skip a needed tool?
    - Check system prompt — did guardrails fire incorrectly?

+Stage 2 — Complete Learning Log
+1. Memory Architecture
+What we built: Custom summary memory using a list + GPT compression call — no LangChain needed.
+How it works:

+investigation_memory[] stores every past run as {goal, conclusion}
+get_memory_context() sends all past runs to GPT and asks it to compress into 3-4 sentences save_to_memory() appends to the list after every run Memory is injected into the system prompt at the start of every new run

+Key insight: Memory has two operations — READ at the start, WRITE at the end.
+Together they create continuity across sessions.

+2. Memory Wasn't Being Used — First Attempt Failed What happened: Memory was saved correctly but agent still ran all 4 tools on the follow-up question.
+Why: The investigation protocol said "always call funnel summary first" — this rigid instruction overrode the memory context.
+Fix: Added one rule at the top of the protocol:

+"First check memory — if root cause already confirmed, skip to the specific tool needed"

+Result: Tool calls dropped from 4 to 1 on follow-up questions.
+Key insight: Instructions in the system prompt compete with each other.
+A rigid protocol overrides soft context like memory unless you explicitly tell the agent to prioritise memory first.

+3. Confidence Scoring
+What we built: Agent self-assigns HIGH / MEDIUM / LOW at the end of every answer.
+How it works:

+System prompt instructs agent to always end with CONFIDENCE: HIGH/MEDIUM/LOW + REASON parse_confidence() does simple string matching — no intelligence, pure text scan Score reflects agent's own reasoning about data quality and tool coverage

+Key insight: Confidence is not mathematically calculated — it's the LLM self-assessing in natural language.
+It can be wrong.
+In Stage 3 a separate reviewer agent will replace self-scoring.

+4. Human Override Gate
+What we built: input() pause that fires only on LOW confidence.
+How it works:

+HIGH and MEDIUM pass through automatically
+LOW prints a warning and waits for human to type yes/no Investigation saved to memory regardless of human decision

+Key insight: The gate fires based on uncertainty, not correctness.
+A correct finding with LOW confidence still gets human review.
+Safety is about what the agent doesn't know, not just what it found.

+5. Guardrails vs Failure Cases
+What we started with: 3 explicit failure cases (F1, F2, F3)
+What we learned: Doesn't scale.
+Real systems have thousands of possible out-of-scope questions.
+Better approach: Define SCOPE in the system prompt.
+Everything outside = LOW confidence automatically.
+Failure cases become a test suite to verify guardrails work.
+Key insight: Guardrails define the fence.
+Failure cases test the fence.
+You need both but they serve different purposes.

+6. Tool Boundary as Hard Guardrail
+Key insight: The agent literally cannot answer what it has no tool for.
+No geo tool = no geo data, no matter how the question is phrased.
+Tool library is a hard constraint on top of the soft constraint of the system prompt.

+7. Failure Cases — What Actually Happened CaseExpectedGotPass?F1 — Pricing/competitor questionLOW confidence, no tools calledLOW confidence, 0 tool calls, gate fired✅ PerfectF2 — Geographic questionLOW confidence, no geo hallucinationLOW confidence, 0 tool calls, gate fired✅ PerfectF3 — Vague "something seems off"MEDIUM confidenceHIGH confidence⚠️ Partial
+F3 gap explained: Agent scores confidence based on data clarity, not question clarity.
+Data was unambiguous so it said HIGH — even though the question was vague.
+A separate reviewer agent in Stage 3 will catch this.

+8. What This System Cannot Do Yet

+Confidence self-scoring can be overconfident (F3 showed this) Memory is session-only — restarting Colab wipes it Single agent doing everything — no separation of diagnosis vs action No automated test suite — failure cases run manually No persistent logging — reasoning traces lost after session

+Coming in Stage 3

+Multi-agent: orchestrator + diagnosis agent + action agent Separate reviewer agent replaces self-scored confidence Scope-based guardrails with automated test suite Persistent memory across sessions
+Separation of diagnosis and action with independent approval

 next stage:
 Multi-agent system (orchestrator + specialist agents)